Linus4/eldritchinstinct/main.typ

 === Research

-A PC can do research by talking to strangers in bars, studying books in a library or scouring through records in an archive.
-First, they need to state a question they want answered, or a topic they want to explore.
+You can do research by talking to strangers in bars, studying books in a library or scouring through records in an archive.
+First, you need to state a question you want answered, or a topic you want to explore.

-Secondly, they require access to the information and must be able to understand the language.
-When these conditions are met, the PC only needs time in order to get answers, which is represented by rolling the Agenda Die.
+Secondly, you require access to the information and must be able to understand the language or have someone translate it for you.
+When these conditions are met, you only need time in order to get answers, which is represented by rolling the Agenda Die.

-The Warden may award only partial information after a certain amount of time and allow the players to spend more time researching.
-In any case, the Warden should let the players know whether they have learned everything from their source.
+The Warden may award only partial information after a certain amount of time and allow you to spend more time researching.
+In any case, the Warden should let you know whether you have learned everything from your source.

 #align(center, image("images/fantastic-terrors-1600-john-tenniel_cut.jpg", width: 75%))